Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-Here, "support" states that there is 10'000 quotes/class in the test set.
+Here, 'support' indicates that there are 10,000 quotes per class in the test set.

-We can see that the f1 score is low for some classes.
-We then decided to plot the confusion matrix of classification.
-And here is what we got:
+We can see that the F1 score is low for some classes.
+Therefore, we decided to plot the confusion matrix for the classification, and here is what we obtained:"

 <figure>
     <p align="center">